|

 Total cost: $750

-before July 28th to receive the $100 Early Bird Discount.
+Register before August 9th to receive the $100 Early Bird Discount.

 A $100 non-refundable deposit reserves your spot.
 There are 15 spots available.